 If you are hiring a moving company to move you, they will likely give you a sheet of “non-allowables” with all the items you cannot move.

-A good rule of thumb when wondering if an item can be moved or not is that if it can’t be thrown in the normal trash, moves likely won’t move it.
+A good rule of thumb when wondering if an item can be moved or not is that if it can’t be thrown away in the normal trash or recycling, movers likely won’t move it.